WalletConnect/WalletConnectKotlinV2/README.md

 fun WalletConnectClient.connect(sessionPermissions, pairingTopic): String?
 ```

-The WalletConnect.connect method returns the pairing URI that is shared with wallet out of bound, as qr code or mobile linking.
-The pairing URI
+The `WalletConnect.connect` method returns the pairing URI that is shared with wallet out of bound, as qr code or mobile linking.
+The pairing
-is null when there is already the established pairing between peers.
-To establish a session pass the existing pairing's topic.
-SDK will send the
+URI is null when there is already an established pairing between peers.
+To establish a session, pass the existing pairing's topic to the connect
-SessionProposal for given topic.
+method.
+The SDK will send the SessionProposal for the given topic.

 ##